 - Connector should be clean and undamaged

-Step 5: Patient Communication for ECG Leads on Patient Cooperation
+Step 5: Patient Communication for Cooperation

 A cooperative patient is essential for a quality tracing.
-When placing ECG leads on patient, clear communication prevents movement artifact and reduces anxiety.
+When placing ECG leads on a patient, clear communication prevents movement artifact and reduces anxiety.

 "I'm going to place some stickers on your chest and limbs to record your heart's electrical activity.
 The test takes about 2 minutes.
-During the recording, I need you to stay as still as possible—even talking can interfere with the reading.
+During the recording, I need you to stay as still as possible — even talking can interfere with the reading.
 I'll let you know when we're done."

 This script accomplishes three things: